-Scoping letters were provided to relevant federal, state, and local agencies.
+Letters were provided during the scoping and public review periods to relevant federal, state, and local agencies.
 The agencies were requested to provide information regarding impacts of the Proposed Action on the natural environment or other environmental aspects they felt should be included and considered in the preparation of the EA.
-During the scoping period, the USAF received responses from two state agencies, the State of New Mexico Department of Game & Fish (NMDGF) and the New Mexico Environment Department (NMED).
+During the scoping and public review period, the USAF received three responses from state agencies, the Mid-Region Council of Governments (MRCOG), the NMDGF, and the New Mexico Environment Department (NMED).
 A brief summary of concerns and comments for each agency is shown below.
 All correspondence with federal, state, and local agencies is included in Appendix A.

-- NMDGF.
+- MRCOG.
+The MRCOG supports the near, intermediate, and long-term plans for Zia Park. - NMDGF.
 The NMDGF recommended that the USAF determine if the Gunnison's prairie dog (Cynomys gunnisoni) and burrowing owl (Athene cunicularia) occur within the proposed construction sites.
 If their presence is noted, methods for their relocation should be described within this EA. - NMED.
-The NMED provided comments affecting several resource areas: - Drinking Water.
+The NMED provided comments affecting several resource areas: - Orinking Water.
 There are no regulated public groundwater system wells within 500 feet of the proposed site, nor any regulated public surface water system intakes within 10 miles downgradient.
 Therefore, this project is unlikely to have a significant impact on any regulated public water system.
 However, the NMED Drinking Water Bureau should be contacted to determine what forms, permits, and approval may be necessary for the project. - Hazardous Waste.
 The proposed Zia Park project is located adjacent to areas affected by the Kirtland AFB Bulk Fuels Facility release and is currently downgradient from the release point.
 There currently are no known impacts to the project site from the Bulk Fuels Facility except for a groundwater treatment system for extracted ethylene dibromide-contaminated groundwater located near the western boundary of the site.
 The plans indicate that the treatment system building will not be affected by development and will remain at the south end of a proposed parking lot. - Petroleum Storage Tanks.
 There are three active petroleum storage tank facilities near the proposed construction site along with three known petroleum releases within a half mile of the site.
 If an abandoned storage tank system or petroleum contaminated soil or water is discovered, the Petroleum Storage Tank Bureau must be notified. - Surface Water.
 The U.S. Environmental Protection Agency (USEPA) may require National Pollutant Discharge Elimination System (NPDES) Construction General Permit (CGP) coverage for storm water discharges from construction activities (such as clearing, grading, excavating, and stockpiling) that disturb (or re-disturb) one or more acres.
 Prior to discharging storm water, construction operators may need to obtain coverage under an NPDES permit.
 Among other things, this permit requires that a Storm Water Pollution Prevention Plan (SWPPP) be prepared for the project.